markmead/alpinejs-plugin-template/README.md

 ## How to Use

-1. Clone the repository
+1. Clone the repository with the "Use this template" button on GitHub
-2. Run `npm install`
+2. Run `npm install` to install ES Build
 3. Build your plugin

 ### Compiling